-Father-of-two Ricky Smith was stabbed to death in front of his partner in an unprovoked attack in Highbury, north London, on Friday October 3, 1997.
+Ricky Smith, 25, was stabbed to death in front of his partner in an unprovoked attack in Highbury, north London, on Friday, 3 October 1997.

 The couple were walking home from a kebab house when they were approached by the killer in Highbury Park near Hamilton Park just before midnight.

-In October 2011 new forensic analysis of clothing found at the scene allowed officers to link the murder to the stabbing of another man two hours earlier in Harlesden, northwest London.
+In October 2011 new forensic analysis of the clothing allowed officers to link the murder to the stabbing of another man two hours earlier in Harlesden, northwest London.

-At around 9.15pm Juan Marais was heading to a party with a carrier bag containing cans of beer.
+At around 9.15pm on 3 October 1997 Juan Marais walked out of Kensal Green station and headed to a party with a carrier bag containing cans of beer.
 As he walked along College Road a man walking behind him asked for the time before pulling out a knife and stabbing him in the chest and abdomen.
-The man then picked up the victim’s bag and walked away towards Kensal Rise station.
+The man then picked up the victim’s bag and walked away.

 Mr Marais suffered serious injuries but went on to make a full recovery.